relekang/bailey-cli/README.md

 # bailey-cli [![Build Status](https://ci.frigg.io/badges/relekang/bailey-cli/)](https://ci.frigg.io/relekang/bailey-cli/last/)

-A cli runner for bailey, finds uses local installed bailey if it can be found.
+A cli runner for bailey, finds and uses local installed bailey if it can be found.

 ## Install